-Google Cloud Platform always blocks the following traffic.
-Your firewall rules cannot be used to allow any of the following traffic described in the table below.
+Google Cloud always blocks the traffic that is described in the following table.
+Your firewall rules cannot be used to allow any of this traffic.

 |Always blocked traffic||Applies to|

-• instances to other instances addressed by external IP address
+• instances to external IP addresses of instances

 Always allowed traffic

-Google runs a local metadata server alongside each instance at
+Google Cloud runs a local metadata server alongside each instance at

 169.254.169.254.
 This server is essential to the operation of the instance, so

-the instance can access it regardless of any firewall rules you configure.
+the instance can access it regardless of any firewall rules that you configure.
 The

 metadata server provides the following basic services to the instance:

 - DNS resolution, following the name resolution order for the VPC network.
-Unless you have configured an alternative name server, DNS resolution includes looking up Compute Engine Internal DNS, querying Cloud DNS zones, and public DNS names.
+Unless you have configured an alternative name server, DNS resolution includes looking up Compute Engine internal DNS and querying Cloud DNS zones and public DNS names.